 - How much is car insurance for professional service businesses?

 - Will my personal auto policy cover business use of my car?

 - Bottom line

 What types of professional services need commercial car insurance?

-If your own a professional services business involves travel, client meetings and business errands, you might want to consider the protection of a commercial policy.
+If your professional services business involves travel, client meetings and business errands, you might want to consider the protection of a commercial policy.

-Otherwise, you may need commercial car insurance if:
+Other reasons you may need commercial car insurance include: